tessercat/daoistic-book/book.md

 ## English

+Roads can be followed.
+It's not a normal road.
-A way that can be followed
+Names can be called.
-isn't the eternal way,
-and a word that can be defined isn't the eternal word.

-Not calling it anything is the beginning of heaven and earth, and calling it something is the mother of everything.
+It's not a normal name.

+Nameless, it's the conception of heaven and earth.
+Named, it's the mother of myriad things.

-Never expect anything to discover its secrets, and always want something to discover its sorrow.
+Therefore, normally want nothing to discover its secrets, and make a habit of desire to find it's you're looking for.

 Dualities emerge together,
 opposites have meaning together.